Inferara/inferara.com/content/papers/program-verification-background-and-notation.md

 draft = false
 math = "katex"
-tags = ["Mathematics", "Program Verification", "Foundations"] summary = "This article examines the field of program verification, emphasizing the precise implementation of algorithms through computational models like finite automata and Turing machines."
+tags = ["Mathematics", "Program Verification", "Foundations"] summary = "This paper examines the field of program verification, emphasizing the precise implementation of algorithms through computational models like finite automata and Turing machines."
 +++

 ## Table of Contents